 Deal with difficult situations

-In the 5th week of the cycle we will remind both of you that the next week is your final one-to-one meeting and will encourage your buddy to attend the Conversation Club after your last meeting.
+At the end of the 6 sessions you should encourage your buddy to attend the Conversation Club after your last meeting.
 We will also contact you again to check that you are happy to take on another language buddy and then will send you their name and details.

-There are resources available online to help support and give you ideas for your sessions.
+There are a number of resources available online to help support and give you ideas for your sessions.

-You will be emailed during week 1 or 2, or after you have become a volunteer, with the name(s) and contact details of your buddy.
+You will be emailed the name(s) and contact details of your buddy.
 You will then need to arrange your first meeting as soon as possible.

 Apply online to become a Language Support Buddy Volunteer.
 After we receive your application we will contact you to arrange a time and date to attend a briefing session to meet you and to give you more information about the role.
 Anyone applying over summer will need to meet in the second week of the new academic year.